-Evergreen design is something that has long lasting appeal and purpose.
+Evergreen design is something that has long-lasting appeal and purpose.
 This can mean that you need to look for a visual design that can easily be interpreted and incorporated into people’s daily lives no matter what year or decade it is.

-Ask yourself if the design you have created has a potential to be an evergreen design.
+Ask yourself if the design you have created has the potential to be an evergreen design.
 If the answer is yes, choose that design and present it to your boss or client.
 If not, you may have to go back to the drawing board and seek inspiration from other design sources.

 Does it hold up to its competitor design?

 Another question that you have to ask yourself prior to choosing a final design is whether or not your creation holds up to its competitors’ designs or not.
-This means that you need to be aware of the different branding and visual designs used by other company or organizations operating within your client’s field.
+This means that you need to be aware of the different branding and visual designs used by other companies or organizations operating within your client’s field.

 You need to make sure that the final design you choose can take on its competitors by being easily recognizable by your competitors.
 This question can be very important especially if your client wants a quick way to boost his or her brand’s customer recognizability.

 As the lead designer, the last question to ask yourself prior to choosing the final design for a specific project is if you are happy with that design or not.
 At the end of the day, you will have to live with your own life decisions.
 Do not regret anything in your work life.
 Only choose a design as the final design if it truly brings your joy.

 We hope these 10 Questions To Ask Yourself Before You Choose Your Final Design have been helpful and be sure to leave your comments below.